 “He is a trespasser, an interloper, the peckerwood who gets between you and your lover, partner or mate.
 He’s an accident waiting to happen: the skateboarder ‘round the bend, the smiling barista with the extra hot mocha, or the computer geek eager to retool your mate’s hard drive.
 He’s a relationship gatecrasher bound by no rules and no sense of fair play.”

-The Other Man is a challenging read and not because the stories are overly verbose or written in high literary style.
+The Other Man is a challenging read and not because the stories are overly verbose or written in a high literary style.
 It is challenging because of the simple honesty with which these LGBTQIA+ writers tell their stories.
 These are not fictional stories but true stories about gay men and their experiences with the other man.
 Every story has passion, a kind of impulsive or chemical attraction that brings these men together.
 There is a prevailing sense of need that imbues each page of the book.
 It often starts with sex.
-The sex is a catalyst for further complications.
+Sex is a catalyst for further complications.
 The affairs start as sex or the fulfillment of some deep seeded desire and then evolve into more complicated and emotionally dense scenarios.

 Longing also infuses the stories.
 A deep yearning for someone or something that will fix the boredom or frustration of daily life becomes almost tangible in these diverse tales.
 Each writer seems to have taken to heart Socrates teaching that, “The unexamined life is not worth living.”
 They ruthlessly look at themselves and the exciting, awkward and often painful time in their life, in which their story occurs.
 The honesty with which these writers look at their own foibles, neurosis, and obsessions creates a mood in the book of self-examination.
 It’s impossible not to identify with many of the situations in which these men– in search of love, companionship, and sex–find themselves.